Tiimber/terminal-notification/README.md

 ---

 # Differences with notify-send
-time-parameter only for Linux
-sound, group, not for Linux
-subtitle and title merged as title for Linux
+time-parameter only for Linux - but not that stable Linux issues with queueing notifications sound special for Linux group not for Linux subtitle and title merged as title for Linux
-Linux issues with queueing notifications
-Linux sound support if aplay is in there (standard ALSA lib)